Skip to content

 Fit guidance

-The strongest work starts with a concrete workflow, real users, and a reason the system needs to hold up after launch.
+The strongest work starts with a clear operating problem, real users, and a reason the system needs to hold up once it's live.

 Good fit

-• • Teams with a concrete internal workflow, real users, and a reason the system needs to hold up after launch.
+• Teams with a concrete internal workflow, real users, and a reason the system needs to earn continued use once it is deployed.

-• • Internal assistants, knowledge-access systems, and analyst-support tools that need disciplined evaluation and delivery.
+• Decision-support, knowledge-access, and internal tooling systems that need disciplined evaluation and delivery.

 If the workflow is concrete enough to describe, I can usually tell quickly whether a build or advisory conversation makes sense.

 I take on project-based build, hardening, and advisory work for internal AI systems.
-The strongest first conversations are about a real workflow, real users, and the constraints that will decide whether the system actually gets adopted.
+A short description of the workflow, the current stage, and the key constraints is enough to tell whether the engagement makes sense.